General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

-\begin{remark} The constants $K_{i,j}$ can be seen as defining a dependence structure matrix $(\mathcal{K})_{ij}=K_{i,j}$ between the equations; a nonzero value indicates a coupling, and a zero value indicates no direct coupling.
-If $\mathcal{K}$ has strictly positive elements on its subdiagonal and zeros elsewhere ($K_{i,j} > 0 \iff j=i-1$), then the problem is said to be \textit{linearly structured}; any equation depends only on the solution of the previous equation ($\mathbf{y}_i=\mathbf{y}_i(\mathbf{x},\mathbf{y}_{i-1}(\mathbf{x}))$).
+The constants $K_{i,j}$ can be seen as defining a dependence structure matrix $(\mathcal{K})_{ij}=K_{i,j}$ between the equations; a nonzero value indicates a coupling, and a zero value indicates no direct coupling.
+If $\mathcal{K}$ has strictly positive elements on its subdiagonal and zeros elsewhere ($K_{i,j} > 0 \iff j=i-1$), then the problem is said to be \textit{linearly structured}; any equation depends only on the solution of the previous equation ($\mathbf{u}_i=\mathbf{u}_i(\mathbf{x},\mathbf{u}_{i-1}(\mathbf{x}))$).
 More generally, the matrix $\mathcal{K}$ is the adjacency matrix of a weighted directed acyclic graph (DAG).
-This reveals that the order in which the equations are solved is a topological sorting of the dependence graph, which exists if and only if the dependence can be modelled by a DAG. \end{remark}
+This reveals that the order in which the equations are solved is a topological sorting of the dependence graph, which exists if and only if the dependence can be modelled by a DAG.
+For a linearly structured problem, the graph is a simple path.